This post may contain affiliate links. Read our disclosure policy here.

 How to Make Egg-Free King Cake

-This recipe calls for 3 eggs and the maximum I recommend replacing in any baked recipe is 2.
-This recipe was not developed to use an egg replacer.
-You can read more about egg substitutes in baking in this post.
+This recipe calls for 3 eggs; the maximum I recommend replacing in any baked recipe is 2.
+This recipe was not developed to use an egg replacer; therefore, I cannot stand by the inconsistent results from using an egg substitute, which tends to be dense.

 How to Decorate a King Cake